What You Need To Get a Liquor License In California

 • The applicant will receive their liquor license after the final evaluation is finished.
 They are then given the go-ahead to sell alcoholic beverages at their establishment.

 Keep in mind that if the Alcohol Beverage Control Agent is not present, certain of the paperwork needed to apply for a California ABC permit must be notarized.
 Given how difficult it is to secure a liquor permit in the first place, using NotaryLive makes the process considerably simpler for you.
-Depending on your circumstances, you might need to sign the following documents in order to get a liquor license.
+Depending on your circumstances, you might need to sign the following documents to get a liquor license.

 • Individual Personal Affidavit ABC-208-A